Lessons from the Developing World: Beating a Demographic Time Bomb

-The International Monetary Fund recently warned that developed countries, such as the USA, the United Kingdom and Japan, are at risk of being overwhelmed by their aging populations and becoming “demographic time bombs.”
+The International Monetary Fund recently warned that developed countries, such as the USA, the United Kingdom and Japan, are at risk of being overwhelmed by their aging populations and becoming a “demographic time bomb.”
 It is estimated that within the next few decades, working age adults will need to support double the number of elderly as they do now.
 This will put considerable pressure on social welfare systems and could wipe out three percent in potential economic output by 2050.

 In the West, problems posed by aging populations are relatively new.
 However, a parallel may be drawn with the developing world.
 Obligations to care for elderly family members and lack of state-funded safety nets are long-standing obstacles to giving individuals the freedom and security to be productive.
 In fact, according to a report from UN Women, less than one percent of women living in poverty have access to a child care service across 31 developing countries.
 Consequently, millions of poor women are forced to choose between taking their children to work or missing out on better-paid opportunities, all at a cost to their productivity, earning potential and financial independence.